Your area Not set — showing everywhere

 Partial

-Ms. Frost expressed concern regarding the budget increase for taking minutes.
-She suggested that using AI options could reduce these costs.
+Ms. Frost expressed concern regarding the budget increase for taking minutes and suggested using AI options to reduce costs.
 Key concern

 Board response